MTV Video Music Awards: 2000s

 2001: at the 2001 Video Music Awards, Britney Spears performed her single, "I'm a Slave 4 U". while dancing in a very revealing outfit, the performance featured the singer in a cage with a tiger and briefly dancing with a real albino snake on her shoulders.
 The inclusion of a tiger and a snake in the performance bought a great deal of criticism from PETA.

 U2 had been set to perform a medley including "Elevation", "Beautiful Day" and "Stuck in a Moment You Can't Get Out Of".
 The riser they were performing on lost power and MTV had to cut to several minutes of promos while everything was set up again.
 They lost power again and finally the band was lowered to the ground and performed without the riser.
 After the performance, lead singer Bono explained that MTV "forgot to pay the electricity bill".

 Michael Jackson made a surprise appearance at the end of NSYNC's performance of "Pop".
 Surrounded by members of the group, Jackson performed some of his trademark dance moves to Justin Timberlake's beatboxing.

 The show paid tribute to the R&B singer/actress Aaliyah, who was supposed to present an award but died two weeks before in a plane crash.
 U2 paid tribute to punk-rock singer Joey Ramone, who died of lymphoma 4 months before.

-2002: in 2002, the VMAs took place on Michael Jackson's birthday, and as a tribute, Britney Spears introduced him saying she "considered him the artist of the millennium".
-Jackson said, "When I was a little boy growing up in Indiana if someone told me I'd be getting 'the artist of the millennium award,' I'd have never believed it."
+2002: in 2002, the VMAs took place on Michael Jackson's birthday.
+Britney Spears introduced Jackson as the "artist of the millennium" and presented him with a birthday cake and a statue.
+Jackson, believing he won an honor, gave an acceptance speech.
+In his speech he said, "When I was a little boy growing up in Indiana if someone told me I'd be getting 'the artist of the millennium award,' I'd have never believed it."
+MTV confirmed no such award existed, and the statue was merely a birthday gift.
 A year later, at the 2003 VMAs, this was parodied by presenters Fred Durst and Jack Black, with Durst stating that Black was the "funniest man alive".

 The Hives and The Vines both performed on the night after the sudden garage rock revival during the year, with rumors spreading around that it was to be 'battle of the bands' performance.
 Once The Hives performed, singer Howlin' Pelle Almqvist said to the crowd "I know you want us to play more, but that's all the time we have for so you can turn off [your TV] now", just before The Vines came on the bigger stage to perform their hit single "Get Free", ultimately destroying their set after their performance.